StefanHaslhofer/HardwareDesign/README.md

 ### Program the ESP32

-The ESP32 can be programmed using the passthru bitstream.
+The ULX3S' on-board ESP32 can be programmed using the passthru bitstream.
 The whole process is described in the [ULX3S manual](https://github.com/emard/ulx3s/blob/master/doc/MANUAL.md).

 ## Implementation
+This section highlights the most important core concepts of my project implementation as well as encountered problems and how I solved them.

-###
+### Core Concept
+I chose a memory mapped I/O approach for communication between a singly-cycle RISC-V core (running on the FPGA) and the on-board ESP32.